MIC-DKFZ/ToothSeg/README.md

-# ToothSeg: Multiclass Tooth Instance Segmentation in cone-beam CT scans using Dual-Branch Deep Neural Network
+# ToothSeg: A Self-Correcting Deep Learning Approach for Robust Tooth Instance Segmentation and Numbering in CBCT

 ## Introduction